markste-in/exfat-repair/README.md

-# Repair a drive with a 'dirty' exfat system
+# Repair a broken exfat system with a 'dirty' flag

 #### Table of Contents
 - [Background and Troubleshooting](#Background-and-Troubleshooting)